This immersion has unfortunately been cancelled due to Coronavirus.

 As teachers, we can only teach from our own practice.
-We will therefore focus on nurturing our own individual approach to self practice; refining and refreshing it, so that we can pass on our discoveries and revised understanding to others with skill and clarity.
+Our personal practice nurtures our teaching, providing energy and inspiration which sustains us as we teach and support our students.
+The annual immersion course is an opportunity for you to refine and refresh your own approach, helping us dive deep into our own understanding so that we can pass it on with skill and clarity.
 Each day on this immersion we’ll look at a different aspect or approach to practice, so that you leave with some fresh inspiration and answers to your specific questions.

 This immersion course is designed specifically for yoga teachers, yoga teacher trainees and anyone with a serious interest in exploring their practice who would like to refine their practice and teaching.
 This Scaravelli Inspired Immersion Course is an opportunity to expand the ways we teach yoga as inspired by the work of Vanda Scaravelli, and evolves each year in response to the most current thinking in bodywork and movement practices and requests from current and returning attendees.

 During this immersion we’ll explore how our practice emerges and evolves from

 We’ll delve under the skin to learn more about the amazing strength and elastic tensioning of our tissues and how these contribute to our ability to make complex and sophisticated movements.
 In practical sessions, we’ll explore the interplay between effort and ease, expansion and gathering, tension and compression and discover how balancing these opposing forces helps us move with lightness and ease, supporting a sense of elasticity and space in both our yoga and our everyday movements.

 Our experience of yoga is deeply personal - as teachers, this is how we nourish ourselves and keep our teaching fresh and relevant.